stevexero/recipepage/README.md

 }
 ```

+- I learned that you CANNOT place a horizontal rule `<hr>` inside of a table where the data goes.
+It will render it outside of the actual table no matter where you place it.

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.